sneaky-potato/sneaky-potato.github.io/content/blog/whats-next.md

 Because software is layers upon layers of abstraction hiding elegant chaos underneath.
 I want to understand it all, from registers to distributed consensus.

-I want to perish in doing the impossible to drown in this ocean of knowledge, and maybe, just maybe, surface with something new.
+To put it simply I want to perish in doing the impossible.
+To drown in this ocean of knowledge, and maybe, just maybe, surface with something new.

 And I want to setup a self hosted homelab so that I can do cool shit there.
 I dream of owning a garage one day with my experiments, content with my own shit, unbothered by the crisis outside.

 See my experiments here: https://sneaky-potato.github.io/notes.